Arduino Micro Specifications/Functions

 ↑Click to enlarge.

-The Arduino Micro Microcontroller(Microcomputer) uses “ATmega32U4” from Microchip Technology(USA).
+The microcontroller of the Arduino Micro uses “ATmega32U4” from Microchip Technology(USA).

 In addition, various memories such as SRAM, Flash memory, and EEPROM are also built into the microcontroller.

-You can write a program(sketch) created on your PC to Arduino Micro, and control Arduino Micro from your PC by serial communication.
+Programs (sketches) created on the PC can be written to the Arduino Micro, and the Arduino Micro can be controlled from the PC via serial communication.